keboola/developers-docs/integrate/storage/api/import-export.md

 This will create an asynchronous job, importing data from the `192726698` file into the `new-table` destination table in the `in.c-main` bucket.
 Then [poll for the job results](/overview/jobs/#job-polling), or review its status in the UI.

+#### Python Example
+The above process is implemented in the following example script in Python.
+This script uses the [Requests](http://docs.python-requests.org/en/master/) library for sending HTTP requests and the [Boto 3](https://github.com/boto/boto3) library for working with Amazon S3.
+Both libraries can be installed using pip:

+{% highlight bash %}
+pip install boto3
+pip install requests
+{% endhighlight %}

+{% highlight python %}
+{% include async-create.py %}
+{% endhighlight %}

 ### Table Importer Service
 The process of importing data into Storage Tables can be simplified a bit by using the [*Table Importer*](https://github.com/keboola/sapi-table-importer)